TryGhost/Ghost-CLI/.github/ISSUE_TEMPLATE/--bug-report.md

 Please be aware that the team behind the Ghost CLI only supports the recommended stack: https://github.com/TryGhost/Ghost-cli#recommended-stack.

-## This issue is a

-* [ ] Bug Report
-* [ ] Feature Request

-Please fill out this template, deleting where appropriate:

 ### Summary

-Bugs reports: search GitHub for existing issues & check the docs: https://docs.ghost.org/docs/troubleshooting.
+Search GitHub for existing issues & check the docs: https://docs.ghost.org/docs/troubleshooting.
 If you're still stuck, please provide a quick summary of the problem, steps to reproduce, and full tech details including logs.

-Feature requests: describe the feature and make a clear, detailed case for adding it.

-### Steps to Reproduce (for a bug report)
+### Steps to Reproduce

 1. This is the first step
 2. This is the second step, etc.

 Any other info e.g. Why do you consider this to be a bug?
 What did you expect to happen instead?

-### Log file (for a bug report)
+### Log file

 All errors end with "Additional log info available in: [filepath]".